Blair Spittal: Return to Partick Thistle

 On 7 October 2020, Blair made a return to former club Partick Thistle who, at the time, were in League One, on a loan deal until January.
-Blair scored on his second debut for Partick Thistle just hours after he rejoined the club, scoring the equaliser in an eventual 4-1 defeat away to St. Mirren in their Scottish League Cup group stage.
-Blair scored his first league goal in his second spell for Thistle, scoring the winner in a 2-1 home win over Airdrieonians in the second league game of the season, with a fantastic curled shot into the top corner from outside the box.
+Blair scored on his second debut for Partick Thistle just hours after he rejoined the club, scoring the equaliser in an eventual 4–1 defeat away to St. Mirren in their Scottish League Cup group stage.
+Blair scored his first league goal in his second spell for Thistle, scoring the winner in a 2–1 home win over Airdrieonians in the second league game of the season, with a fantastic curled shot into the top corner from outside the box.

 On 22 January 2021 Spittal was recalled to County following the suspension of the League one season.

 Return to Ross County

 Following his loan spell at Partick, Blair returned to Dingwall in January.
-From then and until the end of the season, he only made 5 appearances.
-Spittal became a first-team regular for the 2021-22 campaign and was given the number 7 shirt.
-On 17 May 2022 it was announced Spittal would leave Ross County at the end of his contract after 3 years having made 72 appearances for the club scoring 12 goals.
+From then and until the end of the season, he only made five appearances.
+Spittal became a first-team regular for the 2021–22 campaign and was given the number 7 shirt.
+On 17 May 2022 it was announced Spittal would leave Ross County at the end of his contract after three years having made 72 appearances for the club scoring 12 goals.

 Motherwell

 On 27 May 2022, it was announced that Spittal would join Motherwell on a two-year contract.
+Spittal scored his first Motherwell goal in a 3–2 away win against Aberdeen and would score six times in the 2022–23 season.

+In the 2023–24 season Spittal would record a career high 13 goals finishing as Motherwell 2nd top goalscorer.
+He won his first Scottish Premiership Player of the Month award in February 2024, after scoring 4 and assisting 2 in 5 games.

+Heart of Midlothian

+On 21 March 2024, he agreed a pre-contract with Heart of Midlothian, officially signing for the club on 20 June 2024 on a three-year contract.